University Fact Sheet

 About Point Park University

 Point Park is a dynamic, urban university with a strong liberal arts tradition.
-Located in the heart of Downtown Pittsburgh, Point Park enrolls more than 4,000 full- and part-time students in 79 undergraduate programs,18 master's programs and two doctoral programs offered through its School of Arts and Sciences, School of Business, School of Communication and Conservatory of Performing Arts.
-Its students represent 46 states and 41 countries.
+Located in the heart of Downtown Pittsburgh, Point Park enrolls approximately 4,000 full- and part-time students in 77 undergraduate programs,17 master's programs and three doctoral programs offered through its School of Arts and Sciences, Rowland School of Business, School of Education, School of Communication, Conservatory of Performing Arts and Community Engagement.
+Its students represent 48 states and 34 countries.

-4,093 for fall 2016.
-Overall, enrollment has grown by nearly 15 percent within the past decade.
+3,929 for fall 2019.
+Overall, enrollment has decreased by nearly 1 percent within the past decade.

 State of residency

-74 percent of undergraduate students and 93 percent of our graduate students are from Pennsylvania.
-(Of the 2,657 traditional students who enrolled at Point Park in the fall, 69 percent are from Pennsylvania and 39 percent are from Allegheny County.)
-Five percent of our undergraduates and 3 percent of our graduate students are international students.
+72 percent of undergraduate students and 89 percent of our graduate students are from Pennsylvania.
+(Of the 2,617 traditional students who enrolled at Point Park in the fall, 68 percent are from Pennsylvania and 35 percent are from Allegheny County.)
+Three percent of our undergraduates and 6 percent of our graduate students are international students.

 14 percent of undergraduates are Black or African-American